Royal Flying Corps: Parachutes

 Parachuting from balloons and aircraft, with very few accidents, had been a popular "stunt" for several years before the war.
 In 1915 inventor Everard Calthrop offered the RFC his patented parachute.
 On 13 January 1917, Captain Clive Collett, a New Zealander, made the first British military parachute jump from a heavier-than-air craft.
-The jump, from 600 feet, was successful but although parachutes were issued to the crews of observation balloons, the higher authorities in the RFC and the Air Board were opposed to the issuing of parachutes to pilots of heavier-than-air craft.
+The jump, from 600 ft, was successful but although parachutes were issued to the crews of observation balloons, the higher authorities in the RFC and the Air Board were opposed to the issuing of parachutes to pilots of heavier-than-air craft.
 It was felt at the time that a parachute might tempt a pilot to abandon his aircraft in an emergency rather than continuing the fight.
 The parachutes of the time were also heavy and cumbersome, and the added weight was frowned upon by some experienced pilots as it adversely affected aircraft with already marginal performance.
 It was not until 16 September 1918 that an order was issued for all single-seater aircraft to be fitted with parachutes, and this did not eventuate until after the war.